 See if you qualify for government aid

-People struggling with unsurmountable credit card debt could consider debt consolidation.
-It will be difficult to qualify for a personal loan or credit card while unemployed — when issuing credit or lending money, financial institutions like to see proof of income in addition to a decent credit history.
+However, it may be difficult to qualify for a personal loan or credit card while unemployed.
+When issuing credit or lending money, financial institutions like to see proof of income and a decent credit history.

 |Balance transfer credit card||Debt consolidation loan|

-When you’re juggling multiple bills with no income, your credit card isn’t the highest priority bill when compared to those that keep a roof over your head (like a mortgage or rent), as well as court-ordered debts like child support.
-However, you should know the consequences if you don’t pay your credit cards.
+When you’re juggling multiple bills with no income, your credit card isn’t the highest priority when compared to those that keep a roof over your head, as well as court-ordered debts like child support.
+However, you should understand what will happen if you don’t pay your credit card debt.

 If you’re delinquent on your credit card debt, you may be charged a late fee, your credit score may drop and a penalty APR may be applied.
-Your credit card issuer may even sue you and attempt to get a court judgment to garnish your wages at any point.
+Your credit card issuer may even sue you and attempt to get a court judgment to garnish your wages.